canimus/cuallee/README.md

 # Using db_connector to create connector to the database
 db_conn_psql = db_connector(uri)

-# Create Check
+# Create Check with table name with schema
-check = Check(CheckLevel.WARNING, "PostgresCheck")
+check = Check(CheckLevel.WARNING, "PostgresCheck", table_name="schema.table")

-# Table Name with Schema
-check.table_name = "schema.table"

 (  check.are_complete(("id", "id2"))
         .is_positive("id", 0.5)